ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 a garbage collector only manages memory.
 This works well for memory,
-because there generally is more memory available than what is actually needed, and applications do not care about the actual address space they use.
+because there generally is more memory available than what is actually needed, and applications do not care about the actual addresses they use.
+The address space is uniform.
 An array does not care if it is stored at `0x3a28213a` or `0x6339392c`.
 If something that is no longer alive was stored at `0x3a28213a`, the array is happy with being stored at `0x6339392c`